frirsta/magazine-blog/README.md

 * [Miro](https://miro.com/) - For creating the Wireframes

 ### Libraries
-* pip3 install Pillow
+* pip3 install 'django<4' - To get django framework
-* pip3 install 'django<4' gunicorn
+* pip3 install Pillow -  For ImageField in models.py
-* pip3 install dj_database_url==0.5.0 psycopg2
+* pip3 install 'django<4' gunicorn - Is the server that will run in heroku, handles everything that happens between the web server and the web application
-* pip3 install dj3-cloudinary-storage
+* pip3 install dj_database_url==0.5.0 psycopg2 - Installs PostgreSQL and psycopg2
-* pip install django-extensions
+* pip3 install dj3-cloudinary-storage - Cloudinary handles all the static files and the images uploaded by users
-* pip install pyparsing pydot
+* pip install pyparsing pydot - To create a graph of the database
-* pip3 freeze --local > requirements.txt
+* pip install django-extensions - Supporting library of Graph models

 <!--
 python3 manage.py graph_models --pydot -a -g -o my_project_visualized.png
 /manage.py graph_models -a > my_project.dot